Sertifier + Salesforce Integration

 - Add the Sertifier_Principal principal from your Sertifier External Credential and save.

-Step 4 — Build the Record-Triggered Flow
+Step 4: Build the Record-Triggered Flow

-Now you will build the Flow that watches for contact updates in Salesforce and issues a Sertifier credential whenever the criteria are met.
+Now you will build the Flow that watches for record updates in Salesforce and issues a Sertifier credential whenever the criteria are met.
 The trigger, object, and conditions below are the most common configuration, but you can adjust them to match any automation you already have in place.

 - In Setup, search for Flows and click New Flow.